Keto Smores Bars

 smores bars stack on top of each other with melted chocolate coming down

-I’ve tested a few swaps that work great:
+I’ve tested a few ingredient swaps that work:

-• Graham cracker crust: For an even faster version, grind Catalina Crunch honey graham cereal in a food processor and mix with melted butter.
+• Graham cracker crust shortcut: For a faster version, grind Catalina Crunch honey graham cereal in a food processor and mix with melted butter.
 Press into the pan and freeze to set.
-Tastes just like golden grahams.
+I tried this on a weeknight when I didn’t want to measure out the dry ingredients, and it tastes just like golden grahams.

 toasted marshmallows covered a baking dish with chocolate and unroasted marshmallows around